rusu28/Skillab-Radar-V1.2/README.md

 - Which skills are rising or cooling over time?
 - Which anonymized profiles are the best candidates for a domain?

-Version 1.1 adds three innovation studies:

-- **Skill Shock Index**: future bottleneck risk from rising demand, shortage, weak course coverage, and cross-domain presence.
-- **Career Bridge / Reskilling Pathways**: how close profiles are to other domains and which missing skills form the upskilling path.
-- **Training ROI Priority**: where new or improved courses would likely have the highest labour-market value.
-- **Domain Market Attractiveness**: an API-only opportunity proxy for choosing a domain; this is not salary data.

 All labour-market entities are fetched from the SKILLAB Tracker API.
 The ESCO/ISCO Excel files are used only as official metadata for labels and hierarchy.

 ## Quick Start